When you take care of your grandkids — whether it's for a few hours or a

 Infants younger than 1 year old should be placed on their backs to sleep to reduce

-death syndrome (SIDS).
-Babies should not be placed on their stomachs or their
+(SIDS).
+Babies should not be placed on their stomachs or their sides to sleep.

-sides to sleep.
-Babies should sleep in a crib or bassinet on a firm mattress with
+Babies should sleep in a crib or bassinet on a firm mattress with a fitted sheet,

 Other ways to lower the risk of SIDS include:

 Keep the room temperature comfortable and avoid over-dressing your grandchild.

 Give babies a pacifier at naptime and bedtime, but do not force it if a baby resists.

 If the pacifier falls out during sleep, you don't need to replace it.

 Babies who room-share (sleep in the same room, but not